langur

 The -> operator (forward operator) forwards a value to a function or a regex.
 This may be used within a switch to match a value against a regex.

-The is and is not operators are used with a type as the right operand, such as string or list.
+The is and is not operators are used with a type as the right operand, such as string or list, or in some special cases, a specific string.
+See the type page for details.

 append operator